mpalummo/DFT-2D/C-BN-2L/nscf-pdos/PBE+VdW/README.md

 At the end you should have a file pdos60*.png  in a png format

-You can also plot Bands calculated before with PDOS
+You can also plot Bands calculated before togheter PDOS

 python plot_bands_pdos.py
 #